reemaRaven/plasma-contracts/plasma_framework/docs/design/bond_and_exit_bounty_design.md

 ### For In-Flght Exits

 The process exit bounty collection for in-flight exits is similar.
 However, for an in-flight exit it is necessary to pay the bounty while piggybacking an input/output.
 Since, only the piggybacked input/output from an in-flight exit can be exited.
 It only makes sense to obtain the bounty for each piggyback from the respective owner.
-The correct size of the bounty has to be obtained by calling `processInFlightExitBountySize()`
+The correct size of the bounty has to be obtained by calling `processInFlightExitBountySize()`.
+The size of the Piggyback Bond can be obtained by calling `piggybackBondSize()`.

 **_After Piggybacking an input/output:_**
 *Piggyback Bond + Bounty funds -> from `I/O Owner` to `Exit Game Contract`*